-Sergeant Reginald Williams Lane, 504846, Royal Air Force.
+Sergeant Reginald William Lane, 504846, Royal Air Force.

 He is described by the Commonwealth War Graves Commission as a father and the husband of Isabelle Madeleine Lane of Ossett.
 Administration was granted at Wakefield on the 29th June 1944 to Isabelle Madeleine Lane, widow.
 Effects were £226 11s 5d.

 Isabelle Madeleine Lane of 9, Paling Court, Towngate, Ossett died on the 15th February 1984 and probate was granted to unspecified persons at Leeds on 7th March 1984.
 Her effects did not exceed £40,000.
-Isabelle Madeleine was born on the 11th August 1899, but no record has been discovered of her birth or her marriage to Reginald W. Lane or of the couple having any children.

 Above: The grave of Sergeant R.W.
 Lane at at Llantwit Major Cemetery, Glamorgan, Wales, Section C, Grave 47.
 The inscription reads IN LOVING MEMORY OF A HUSBAND AND FATHER FOR EVER DEAR TO US.
 "REST IN PEACE".